CaradryanLiang/CBLab-Documentation/source/content/cbdata/cbdata.rst

 In this section, we demonstrate how to obtain large-scale input data for traffic simulation.

-Our database is now available, including the raw road networks of 100 main cities around the world.
+Our dataset is now available, including the raw road networks of 100 main cities around the world.
-See the `Google Drive Link <https://drive.google.com/drive/folders/1IyTvWprOA1R_6PVkuh7v9R4xrHcZAmYT?usp=sharing>`.
+See the `Google Drive <https://drive.google.com/drive/folders/1IyTvWprOA1R_6PVkuh7v9R4xrHcZAmYT?usp=sharing>`_.

-In the database, the raw road network of one city consists of three files:
+In the dataset, the raw road network of one city consists of three files:

 .. code-block::